 Some of this technology is designed for smartphones, such as Google’s visual processing core.
 Even Apple’s chips are finding their way into new devices (the HomePod caries an Apple A8 chip, which first appeared in Apple’s iPhone 6).
 But others, like the Movidius silicon, use a design that’s made for connected devices like drones or cameras.

 The next step in machine learning for the edge will be to build silicon that’s specific for the internet of things.
 These devices, like ARM’s, will focus on machine learning with incredibly reduced power consumption.
-Right now, the training of neural networks happens mostly in the cloud and requires massively parallel processing as well as super-fast I/O. Think of I/O as how quickly the chip can move data around between its memory and the processing cores.
+Right now, the training of neural networks happens mostly in the cloud and requires massively parallel processing as well as super-fast I/O. Think of I/O as how quickly the chip can move data around between its memory and the processing cores and even make decisions based on data!

 But all of that is an expensive power proposition at the edge, which is why most edge machine learning jobs are just the execution of an already established model, or what is called inference.
 Even in inference, power consumption can be reduced with careful designs.
 Qualcomm makes an image sensor that that requires less than 2 milliwatts of power, and can run roughly three to five computer vision models for object detection.